Safety at United

 United works collaboratively to drive safety and health excellence every day, everywhere, for everyone — our employees and our customers.

 Safety is a shared responsibility and we believe our actions and choices impact others.
 Knowing that we work in challenging and dynamic environments across the globe, our core4 values ensure safety remains our absolute top priority, no matter the situation.

 We fulfill this promise through United’s Safety Management System (SMS), our comprehensive, formalized approach to managing the safety of everyone at United.
-Every day, through our SMS, we seek to manage risk and achieve the highest level of safety performance throughout the company.

-The SMS is a regulatory requirement that helps ensure we are safer by committing to safety standards, communicating across divisions and departments, hazard identification and mitigation, and confirming that our mitigations are working properly.
+Through our SMS, we seek to manage risk and achieve the highest level of safety performance throughout the company.
+SMS is our framework that ensures we’re committing to safety standards, communicating across divisions and departments, identifying hazards and confirming that our mitigations are working properly.

 OSHA recordable injury rate